-A beautiful castle and on your way to Neist Point, Dunvegan Castle was originally constructed in the 13th century but was remodeled in a medieval style in the 1800s.
+A beautiful castle and on your way to Neist Point, Dunvegan Castle was originally constructed in the 13th century but was remodelled in a medieval style in the 1800s.

 A short detour from Dunvegan Castle delivers you to a little slice of white sand paradise in the least expected place!
-Coral Beach is a favorite destination for locals, and still relatively off the radar for tourists.
+Coral Beach is a favourite destination for locals, and is still relatively off the radar for tourists.